 General endurance is characterized by the health of all human organs.
 The best means for acquiring general endurance is long-term training work of a cyclical nature (running, swimming) with relatively low intensity.
 At first, it is best to stick to a uniform pace of exercise, since changing it during work will not allow you to perform it for a long time.
 General endurance, determining the overall performance of the athlete and the level of his health, at the same time, serves as the basis for the development of special endurance.
 The higher the level of general endurance, the better you can develop special endurance.
 It is known that a high level of endurance development in childhood provides more effective improvement of other motor abilities, contributes to the improvement of plastic and trophic functions of the body, normalizes the activity of the circulatory and respiratory systems, and improves the functioning of the central nervous system.
 At the same time, the practice of physical education of schoolchildren indicates that the overall dynamics of endurance of children and adolescents in recent years has not only not improved, but also tends to decrease [25-27].

 General endurance is sensitive to training influences and is a person's ability to perform long-term and effective work of a non-specific nature.
 Much attention is paid to the issue of sensitive periods of development of various physical qualities.
-Exposure to certain physical qualities during such a period gives a significant effect on the development of this ability.
+Exposure to certain physical qualities during such a period has a significant effect on the development of this ability.
 As for the overall endurance, the author's opinion is not significant here, but they differ.
 For example, most authors believe that the first peak for the development of endurance is the age of 9-10 years in both boys and girls.
 However, after the age of 13, this period is different, in boys, the sensitive period for the development of aerobic capabilities is the age from 15 to 17 years, and in girls, it is from 13 to 15 years.
 Thus, it is important not to miss the first sensitive period for the development of general endurance for both boys and girls, aerobic abilities should be purposefully developed at the age of 9-10, which corresponds to the 3rd grade of education in a comprehensive school [28, 29].

 The process of regular purposeful physical education or sports training involves the education and development of not only certain skills, abilities, and physical qualities, but also mental processes, traits, and properties of a person's personality.
 A person engaged in physical culture develops the ability to show the stability of attention, perception, memory, concentration, and switching in conditions of time deficit, mental fatigue, nervous and emotional tension, and stress.
-Physical culture is used to optimize performance, and prevent neuropsychiatric and psychophysical fatigue.
+Physical culture is used to optimize performance and prevent neuropsychiatric and psychophysical fatigue.
 Physical education classes have a direct impact on the development of the intellectual qualities of students.
 In the course of classes, motor cognitive situations continuously arise, the solution of which requires significant mental stress.
 A simple solution to a motor problem: how to move correctly, quickly, and accurately, how to correct a mistake – is a chain of mental operations, including observation, generalization, and decision-making.
-According to the authors, physical exercises not only increase the functional capabilities of the body, and the level of physical fitness of a person, but also help in the development of mental personality traits [30, 31].
+According to the authors, physical exercises not only increase the functional capabilities of the body, and the level of physical fitness of a person but also help in the development of mental personality traits [30, 31].

 The hypothesis of the study is the assumption that the integration of prolonged running into the process of physical education at school in children aged 9-10 years will have a positive impact on the level of endurance development and a positive impact on the attention indicators of schoolchildren.
 Thus, we assumed that comparing between groups and adding long-running to the regular physical education program at school for children aged 9-10 years would further improve their physical and mental development.